curtiszimmerman/AlgoTrader/README.md

 ### This code is licensed under the terms of the GPL version 2.
 Full license text available in the LICENSE File.

+#### Please note: The original author of this code is attempting to "relicense" this code under a commercial, proprietary license, and so the information here may be incorrect.
+The links to the Google Code project now do not contain the original source, and the original author has knowingly falsely DMCA'd everyone on Github with a fork of this repository.

 Algorithmic Trading System based on Esper, InteractiveBrokers and FIX